falcosecurity/falco-website/content/en/docs/source.md

 - tbb
 - yamlcpp
 - zlib

-Furthermore Falco also depends on the following libraries coming from the Sysdig repository:

 - libscap
 - libsinsp

 ## Obtain the source code

-First, make sure you have a working copy of the Falco source code along with a working copy of Sysdig to compile `libscap` and `libsinsp`.
+First, make sure you have a working copy of the Falco source code along with a working copy of `libsinsp` and `libscap`.

 **Clone Falco**